larspetrus/Roofpig/README.md

 [**Alg notation demo**](http://jsfiddle.net/Lar5/MfpVf/)

 ###2.2 The Cube
-In Roofpig, you define how the cube will look after the alg is done.
+In Roofpig, you normally define how the cube will look after the alg is done.
 By default, it's a fully colored cube.
 You can also make parts 'solved' (dark gray) or 'ignored' (light gray), move pieces, recolor stickers and sprinkle out **X**-es.

 But first we must talk about Cubexps.